isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Example, bad

 `volatile` local variables are nearly always wrong -- how can they be shared with other languages or hardware if they're ephemeral?
-The same applies almost as strongly to member variables, for the same reason.
+The same applies almost as strongly to data members, for the same reason.

     void f()
     {